-Essentially, the many movements employed in Kung Fu are imitations from the fighting styles of different animals, all of which are initiated from one of the 5 basic foot positions.
+Essentially, the many movements employed in Kung Fu are imitations of the fighting styles of different animals, all of which are initiated from one of the 5 basic foot positions.
 These positions include the normal upright posture and also the 4 stances – frog, dragon, snake, and horse riding.

-These stances and the evolution of the martial arts have led to hundreds of Kung Fu styles, including the armed and the unarmed techniques developed over the years.
+These stances and the evolution of martial arts have led to hundreds of Kung Fu styles, including the armed and the unarmed techniques developed over the years.

 What Are The Different Types Of Kung Fu?